NorthCynosure/First-Python/README.md

-# First-Python
+# MyPython
-the first Python object
+the Python object